matthewhall/react-use-css-breakpoints/README.md

 ## How?

-It works by checking the `content` property on the `::before` pseudo-element on the `body` element on window resize and returning the relevant breakpoint name as the viewport changes.
+It works by checking the `content` property on the `::before` pseudo-element on the `body` element on window resize and returns the relevant breakpoint name as the viewport changes.

 ### Usage